In Conversation

 What kind of clients do you work with?

-Marcus: Clients who view style as an extension of self, not status.
-People ready to invest in intentional, sustainable wardrobes.
+Marcus: Clients who view style as an extension of self, not status, People ready to invest in intentional, long term wardrobe building.

 Where are you based?